thomasjachmann/crony/Readme.md

 Heroku Deployment
 -----------------

-When you added your jobs and helpers, you're ready to deploy your jobs to heroku:
+After you've added your jobs and helpers, you're ready to deploy your jobs to heroku:

 ```bash
 # create an application on the Caledon Cedar stack